 Participating in the New Global Environmental Initiative the Alliance to End Plastic Waste

-Given that plastics are useful materials widely used in every part of modern life, the AEPW will undertake a number of initiatives in collaboration with such global organizations as the World Business Council for Sustainable Development to minimize and manage plastic waste in the environment.
-The goal is to invest $1.5 billion over the next 5 years, mainly in the following four key areas.
+Given that plastics are useful materials widely used in every part of modern life, the AEPW will undertake a number of initia-tives in collaboration with such global organizations as the WBCSD to minimize and manage plastic waste in the environment.
+The goal is to invest $1.5 billion over 5 years, mainly in the following four key areas that we have been working in.

-- Infrastructure development to collect and manage waste and increase recycling
+- Infrastructure development to collect and manage plastic waste and increase recycling

 - Innovation to advance and scale new technologies that make recycling and recovering plastics easier and create value from all post-use plastics